vand3rlinden/vand3rlinden.github.io/content/post/handle-your-spf-record.md

 v=spf1 ip4:11.222.33.444 ip4:44.33.222.111 ip4:22.33.444.555 ip4:55.66.777.8 ip4:88.99.999.99 ip4:99.88.777.66 -all
 ```

 But without being afraid of needing another DNS lookup when the ```_spf.yourdomain.com``` include reaches its limit of two strings of 255 characters.
 You can start by using a SPF macro instead.
-This macro also costs 1 DNS lookup, but you can add an unlimited number of IP addresses to it by creating a separate A record for each ```/32``` IP address.
+This macro also costs 1 DNS lookup, but you can add an unlimited number of IP addresses _(not recommended, but you get my point)_ to it by creating a separate A record for each ```/32``` IP address.

 ## Using an SPF macro for your IP addresses
 1. In the SPF record for ```yourdomain.com```, add the following DNS lookup: